‘Tis the season of gifts, gestures, and being conscious.

 Avoid Wasting Food

 But do you know, just during Christmas, almost 2 70,000 tons of food gets wasted… and that’s HUGE!
-You don’t have to worry about not having to have the perfect Christmas feast because, with some mindful planning, you can still have the best time at the dinner table without becoming a part of the wastage community.
+So you don’t have to worry about not having to have the perfect Christmas feast because, with some mindful planning, you can still have the best time at the dinner table without becoming a part of the wastage community.

 If you plan to call all your friends and relatives, take some time planning the food menu and portion.
 Right from Christmas sweets to the main course to desserts.